zaiisao/Documentation/en/cloud-recording/cloud_recording_callback_rest.md

 ### <a name="payload"></a>Fields in payload

-`payload` is a JSON object, which is the main body of the notification. `payload` in each type of event notification contains the following fields:
+`payload` is a JSON object, which is the main body of the notification. `payload` in each type of event notification includes the following fields:

 - `cname`: String.
 The name of the channel to be recorded.
 - `uid`: String.
 The UID of the recording client.